Setup your Radar

 - Keep the OS updated:

-Remote access with Tailscale (recommended for clean HTTPS) #
+Remote access with Tailscale (optional) #

 # Install Tailscale on your Pi